Share This Guide, Choose Your Platform!

 The technical terms look out for when you buy a computer for business

-Within the PC market, when you search for desktop computers and laptops, there are various technical specifications to consider.
-Therefore, when you are looking to buy a computer or laptop for business use the technical terms to watch out for are:
+Within the PC market, when you search for desktop computers and business laptops (UK), there are various technical specifications to consider as part of a business computer purchase.
+Therefore, when you are looking to buy computer or laptop for business use there are technical terms to watch out for.
+As part of your search, you will be looking out for the best laptop computer for small business owners and UK contractors.
+Therefore, as part of this search please consider:

 - The core processor.
 Intel core is the leader in the market, and they have recently released Intel Core i7 and, subsequently, Intel Core i9.
 AMD Ryzen is another leader in the core processor market.
 Fairly new on the market are quad-core processors -these have four independent units named cores which read and execute central processing unit (CPU) instructions.